sonrabakarim/barlkk/_posts/2016-06-16-pagespeed-100-with-jekyll-s3-and-cloudfront.md

 ### Lazy-load remaining CSS

-If you properly separated your critical path CSS you can load the rest asynchronyously to prevent the browser from waiting to display the page while it's downloaded.
+If you properly separated your critical path CSS you can load the rest asynchronously--which helps prevent scroll jank as the user scroll immediately after a page loads.
 To do so I recommend doing one or both of:

 - Using [`rel="preload"` link type](https://w3c.github.io/preload/) (W3C draft at time of writing); and,
 - Loading the CSS using a JS loader like [loadCSS](https://github.com/filamentgroup/loadCSS).